Posted on

 General tips

-• Match your tone: Tailor your punctuation to the content and mood of your email.
+• Match your tone: Tailor your punctuation to the email content and mood of your email.
 A casual update might warrant a question mark, while a formal announcement might be better served with a period.

 • Clarity first: Regardless of punctuation, prioritize clarity and conciseness.
 The recipient should immediately understand what your email is about.